-You may have nausea or vomiting.
+You may have nausea or vomiting after taking the mifepristone.
 If you vomit within 1 hour of taking the pill, please inform the clinic as soon as possible, as you may need to take the pill again.

-Either straight after the first tablet or on a different day, misoprostol tablets are placed in the vagina.
+The second medicine is Misoprostol tablets which are placed in the vagina.
 You can place the tablets yourself or have a healthcare professional place them.
 You can put these tablets in while lying down, squatting, or standing with one leg up - whatever is most comfortable for you.
 Try to insert them as high up into your vagina as possible.
 Don’t worry too much about the exact position of the tablets in the vagina; it is not important for them to be in a specific place to be effective.

 You will be given some antibiotics to take, pain medicine with instructions for use and advice on how to care for yourself.
 You will then leave the clinic to complete the abortion at home.
 You may feel more at ease if you have someone with you for this process.